By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Import command parser extracts file name, wraps file into a

-object into an Import Command object. -
+CsvFileobject and parses theCsvFileobject into an Import Command object. -

 Logic unit executes the import command.
 The execute method makes a call to

-method.
+Model#importCardFoldermethod.
 The model checks that the card folder to import does not already exist within the model.
-ThrowsDuplicateCardFolderException
+ThrowsDuplicateCardFolderExceptionif card folder already exists. -

 CsvManager is called to carry out the main logic of reading card folders to file.
 File imported will be serialized into a

-object and added to thefolders
+CardFolderobject and added to thefoldersvariable in model.

-Both Imported and Exported files have to be placed in the project root directory. |
+| Both Imported and Exported files have to be placed in the project root directory. |

 The below diagram shows the sequence diagram for the Import/Export commands